A First Look at the Security Issues in the Model Context Protocol Ecosystem

 \subsection{MCP Registries}

-Similar to software packages, MCP servers can be stored and shared in MCP registries.
-There are two types of registries, as introduced below.
+Similar to software packages, MCP servers can be developed by individual developers and uploaded to registries known as MCP registries.
+Users can then search for specific servers of interest and integrate them into their installed hosts.

-{\textbf{Centralized Registries.}} Centralized registries typically maintain a website to showcase servers and host their files.
-They fall into two categories: (i) \textit{general-purpose registries}, which build on existing registries (e.g., \textit{npm}); (ii) \textit{MCP-specific registries}, such as \textit{Smithery}~\cite{smithery}.
-Accessing a server on \textit{Smithery} requires a valid API key for authentication.
+\textbf{Centralized Registries.} Centralized registries typically maintain a website to showcase available servers and host their associated files (e.g., source code).
+Currently, most developers publish MCP servers written in JavaScript or TypeScript to the \textit{npm} registry, a widely used package repository for managing and distributing JavaScript-based projects.
+In addition, there exists an MCP-specific registry called \textit{Smithery}.

 {\textbf{Decentralized Registries.}} This type of registry does not maintain a centralized website for managing MCP servers.
-Instead, it provides an index that lists MCP servers.
-The server files are hosted on external platforms (e.g., GitHub repositories or personal websites).
-These registries generally present server metadata to help users discover servers, including \textit{server name}, \textit{server description}, and \textit{server files link}.
+Instead, it provides an index that lists available servers, while the actual server files are hosted on external platforms (e.g., GitHub repositories or personal websites).
+These registries typically present essential metadata to help users discover servers, including \textit{server name}, \textit{server description}, and \textit{server links}.
 Notable decentralized registries include mcp.so~\cite{mcp_so}, MCP Market~\cite{mcp_market}, MCP Store~\cite{mcp_store}, and Pulse MCP~\cite{pulse_mcp}.
-Among them, \textit{mcp.so} provides additional metadata (i.e., \textit{server config}), displaying setup examples to help users configure the server.
-Other registries typically redirect users to the server file links to view configuration examples.
+Among them, \textit{mcp.so} provides additional optional metadata (i.e., \textit{server configuration}), displaying setup examples to help users configure the server.
+In contrast, other registries typically redirect users to external server links where configuration examples can be found.

-Some registries also support server hosting.
+Some registries, such as \textit{MCP Store} and \textit{mcp.so}, also support server hosting.
 In such cases, users can configure servers using the URLs assigned by the registries.
-We find that both \textit{MCP Store} and \textit{mcp.so} provide this functionality.